shuozhixu/LAMMPSatUCSB/README.md

 # FTP Client

-You need a file transfer protocol (FTP) client to transfer data between Pod and your own computer.
+You need a file transfer protocol (FTP) client to transfer data between Pod and your local computer.
 Feel free to use any FTP client.
 Here is [a selected list](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software).

 I personally recommend FileZilla.
 Below is an instruction:

-1. Download and install [Filezilla Client](https://filezilla-project.org/) on your own computer.
+1. Download and install [Filezilla Client](https://filezilla-project.org/) on your local computer.
 2. Open it.
 3. The first time you use it, File --> Site Manager --> New site --> rename it 'Pod', then in the window on the right hand side:
 	- Protocol: SFTP - SSH File Transfer Protocol